JaneliaSciComp/SongExplorer/README.md

 for a remote workstation that you can `ssh` into, and "cluster" for an on-premise Beowulf-style cluster with a job scheduler.

-Note that "configuration.pysh" must be a valid Python *and* Bash file.
-Hence the unusual ".pysh" extension.
+Note that "configuration.py" must be a valid Python file.

 ## Scheduling Jobs ##